 - You will have Unlimited data.

 - With your dual SIM iPhone, you can keep your domestic SIM when you travel to Europe.

-eSIM coverage for travel to Japan
+Mobile internet coverage map for travel to Japan

 It is very important that you keep in mind your eSIMs coverage, as cheap eSIMs often have poor coverage.
 Therefore, the eSIM cards that will offer you the best network coverage on your trip to Japan are those that have the most roaming agreements with the main operators such as NTT-Docomo, Softbank, and AU.
 See the following coverage maps for the main network operators.